SUPER excitation of quantum emitters is a multi-photon process

 \section{Strong emitter-field coupling: ``vacuum'' swing-up}

-So far, the emitter dynamics under a two-color excitation protocol involving a large number of photons is consistent with a semiclassical approach where the electromagnetic field is treated as a classical object.
+So far, the emitter dynamics under two-color excitation with a large number of photons is consistent with a semiclassical approach where the electromagnetic field is treated as a classical object.
 We now explore a truly quantum regime where the field modes are populated by a few photons only.

 The strength of the emitter-field coupling is governed by the coupling constants $G_j$ and the electric field amplitude $E_j \propto \sqrt{n_j^{\rm i}}$, as one can readily verify by calculating the matrix elements of $H_{\rm int}$.
 Therefore, to maintain the same effective light-matter coupling while scaling down the field occupation to the few photon regime, we simultaneously increase the value of the dimensionless coupling constants $G_j = t_p g_j$.
 In experiments, this can be done by increasing the emitter-field coupling $g_j$ via optical engineering of the electromagnetic environment, or by increasing the pulse duration $t_p$.